Finite Invariant Sets with Bridging Points in Logistic IFS: Logistic IFS

 \textbf{Figure~\ref{fig:bif_compare}} illustrates the bifurcation diagram with parameters $\alpha=\gamma (1-\delta)$ and $\beta=\gamma (1+\delta)$, where the parameter gap $\delta > 0$. \textbf{Fig.~\ref{fig:bif_compare:a}} reproduces the bifurcation diagram of deterministic logistic map, whereas \textbf{Fig.~\ref{fig:bif_compare:b} and \ref{fig:bif_compare:c}} show the corresponding IFS dynamics with $\delta=0.05$ and $1/3$, respectively.
 As shown in \textbf{Fig.~\ref{fig:bif_compare:b}}, even with small $\delta$, the IFS exhibits noisy dynamics with blur as opposed to the deterministic case.
 In \textbf{Fig.~\ref{fig:bif_compare:c}}, we see the attractor consisting of two points at $\gamma=2.25$.

-According to Abbasi \etal~(2018)\cite{abbasi2018iterated}, even for relatively large values for \( \delta \), there exist pairs $(\alpha, \beta)$ for which the attractor of the IFS consists of exactly two points.
-Those are examples of the ``toss-and-catch'' structure.
-For a toss-and-catch that consists of $n$ points, we call them \textbf{$n$-point toss-and-catch}.
-Among the points in $\Lambda$, we call a point $B \in \Lambda \setminus \left(\Lambda_{g} \cup \Lambda_{h}\right)$ a {\bf bridging point}, that is, $B$ does not belong to any invariant set of $f$ or $g$, as shown in Eq.\eqref{fig:bridging}.
+According to Abbasi \etal~(2018)~\cite{abbasi2018iterated}, even for relatively large values of \( \delta \), there exist pairs $(\alpha, \beta)$ for which the attractor of the IFS consists of exactly two points.
+These are examples of the toss-and-catch structure.
+Among the points in $\Lambda$, we call a point $B \in \Lambda \setminus \left(\Lambda_{g} \cup \Lambda_{h}\right)$ a {\bf bridging point}, that is, $B$ is not a periodic point of either $g$ or $h$, as shown in \eqref{eq:bridging}.
 In this paper, we focus on identifying finite invariant sets.

 The return map corresponding to the 2-point toss-and-catch is shown in \textbf{Fig.~\ref{fig: 2points}}, while a schematic illustration of the relationship between the two points is provided in \textbf{Fig.~\ref{fig:2p-tac}}.
 We denote the period-$k$ points of $g$ (or $h$) by $g^{(k)}$ (or $h^{(k)}$) respectively.
-As illustrated in {\bf Fig.~\ref{fig:2p-tac}}, the image of fixed point $g^{(1)}$ by the function $h$ coincides with the fixed point $h^{(1)}$, and vice versa.
+As illustrated in {\bf Fig.~\ref{fig:2p-tac}}, the image of the fixed point $g^{(1)}$ by the function $h$ coincides with the fixed point $h^{(1)}$, and vice versa.
 That is, the state bounces between the fixed points of $g$ and $h$, like tossing a ball back and forth.
-In the following analysis, we restrict attention to the set of $k$-periodic points lying on a specific $k$-periodic orbit of $g^{(k)}$.